Fabrizio-Caruso/CROSS-LIB/README.md

 -------------------------------------------

 ## CROSSLIB
-CrossLib provides a *retro-hardware abstraction layer* for display, sound, input, etc.
+Cross-Lib provides a *retro-hardware abstraction layer* for display, sound, input, etc.

-CrossLib code is in:
+Cross-Lib code is in:
 https://github.com/Fabrizio-Caruso/CROSS-LIB/tree/master/src/cross_lib

 ### Sound
-Sound abstraction is achieved by providing common APIs for the (few) sounds that CrossLib provides.
+Sound abstraction is achieved by providing common APIs for the (few) sounds that Cross-Lib provides.

 ### Input
 Input abstraction is also achieved by common APIs that support either keyboard and/or joystick input for each possible target.